chentianran/chentianran.github.io/research/index.markdown

 This concept has a wide range of applications in geometry and combinatorics.
-In the recent decades, it has found important applications in the study of system of polynomial equations (i.e. algebraic geometry): by the Bershtein's theorem, the number of isolated solutions a system of polynomial equations has, counting multiplicity, is bounded by the mixed volume of Newton polytopes of the system.
+In the recent decades, it has found important applications in the study of system of polynomial equations (i.e. algebraic geometry): by the Bershtein's theorem: the number of isolated nonzero solutions a system of polynomial equations has, counting multiplicity, is bounded by the mixed volume of Newton polytopes of the system.
 This bound is usually much tighter than another well studied bound, the Bezout number.

-* What is mixed volume?
-* Bernshtein's theorem and BKK bound for polynomial systems
-* Mixed volume computation via fine mixed subdivision
-* Parallel mixed volume and mixed cells computation
-* MixedVol-3 a parallel software package for computing mixed cells
+_MixedVol-3_ is a software package that computes mixed volume and mixed cells using fast numerical algorithms.
+It is capable of performing computation in parallel on a variety of parallel computer architectures including multi-core architecture, NUMA architecture, computer clusters, and distributed environment.

 Homotopy continuation methods